 How to remember numbers:

 I wrote a ton on this subject for this website and unfortunately I can't translate most of it now, but here are the main points.
 Numbers are memorized mostly the same way one memorize anything else: by converting the information into some unusual images and by storing those images in some well-known place that you can mentally walk through later on.
 My stories for a deck of cards or for a set of 100 digits will look similar to my stories for random words.
 The problem is that numbers can’t easily be converted into images without using some pre-established system.
 But once you have such a system and you've become good at using it, memorizing cards and numbers can be easier than just about anything else.
 Most people who can easily memorize large numbers use some variations of the following 2 systems: the Major system and the PAO system.
 If you only need to memorize numbers once a while and you aren't too worried about speed, I would recommend just learning the Major system or some variation (This one I think is quite good.
 Or you might want to learn my personal version instead, especially you're inclined to think in French or in Spanish.) and just use it to improvise images like they explain in the video.
 Another option would be to build what's called a 1 digit PAO system.
 It should take less than half an hour to build one and it should take care of most of your daily needs.
-If you're not particularly interested in memorising large numbers, that should be more than enough.
+If you're not particularly interested in memorizing large numbers, that should be more than enough.
 If you want something more efficient, that will take some more work.
 I would then recommend either a 2 digits Major system or a 2 digits PAO system.
 Both systems can be extremely efficient.
 A 2 digits Major system is a lot faster to get used to.
 A 2 digits PAO system is very fun, but it will take a good while before using it can become second nature.
 I will discuss the pros and cons of both systems bellow.

 You should probably start with a 1 digit PAO system like this one:

 So how does that supposedly simple 1-digit PAO system works?
 PAO stands for Person-Action-Object.
 Each number from 0 to 9 is pre-assigned to a character, doing some action to some object.
 You choose whatever characters and actions and objects you prefer to use.
-If you want to remember a 3 digit number like 942, you would use the character for the first digit (9, so Osama Bin Laden) doing the action of the second digit (4, so swimming) using the object of the third digit (2, so some disgusting cat litter box).
+If you want to remember a 3 digit number like 942, you would use the character for the first digit (9, so Osama Bin Laden in the example above) doing the action of the second digit (4, so swimming) using the object of the third digit (2, so some disgusting cat litter box).
 You would then place Bin Laden swimming through the cat litter box on your kitchen's table or wherever you want in your memory palace.
 The next Person-Action-Object would appear somewhere nearby and so on.
 Your small 25 loci 5 rooms memory palace could then comfortably hold 75 digits.
 Let's say you're more down to earth and practical and you just want to remember that your friend's address is 873 Berri street, you could just imagine Eric Cartman breakdancing with the American flag (character for 8, action for 7 and object for 3) among a bung of berries (for Berri street) in front of your friend's appartment and voilà!
 If you want to remember those 50 keys dates from world history, build a memory palace with 50 loci.
 In each of those loci you would improvise an image to represent the event and you would add a character from your PAO for the century, an action for the decade and an object for the year.
 Hopefully you don't need a mnemonic to remember the millenium.
 If you review them right like I explained before, those 50 dates will stay in your long term memory for as long as you want to.

 Then if you're motivated, build either a 2 digits Major system or a 2 digits PAO system: